Introduction to Inbound Marketing

 What you HAVE to include in your strategy

-If you are thinking of implementing an Inbound Marketing strategy in your business, here are the 3 most important elements that should be present in your strategy:
+If you are thinking of implementing this type of strategy in your business, here are the 3 most important elements that should be present in your strategy:

 1.Search Engine Optimization(SEO)

 According to Imforza, 93% of online experiences start with the search engine.
 This indicates that if you need to bring more people to your business, then you should be online as well.
 SEO is all about the optimization of website's structure, form and content for search, in order to get higher places on Google search results.
 Having a high quality and optimized content is the first requirement that needs to be present for Google to find you and make your content appear in the first places of its search.
 SEO is a crucial element of an Inbound Marketing strategy, because if you cannot be found, then won't get the business.
 To go deeper in SEO, here is an awesome guide to SEO by Search Engine Land.

 You don't invite guests and leave them with no drinks, right?
 The same goes with Inbound marketing services.
 Now, when you got leads with the help of SEO, you have to provide them with valuable content, because without it, there is no chance of keeping and satisfying these people.
 Just because different customers have different needs, preferences and problems, you must develop content in multiple forms with the purpose of assisting your audience to solve their problems and satisfy their needs.
 Here are the components of a successful content marketing strategy:

 - Blog: Having a high-quality blog is one of the most effective ways of promoting a company.
 According to HubSpot, companies that are blogging are 13 times more likely to get positive ROI than those who don't.
 Blogging can help your business get new visitors and make them return to your website.
 Blog is a reliable source where your audience can get information about your products, services, company and industry.